A Treatise on the Circle and the Sphere

 A Treatise on the Circle and the Sphere is a mathematics book on circles, spheres, and inversive geometry.
-It was written by Julian Coolidge, and published by the Clarendon Press in 1916.
-The Chelsea Publishing Company published a corrected reprint in 1971, and after the American Mathematical Society acquired Chelsea Publishing it was reprinted again in 1997.
+It was written by Julian Coolidge and published by the Clarendon Press in 1916.
+The Chelsea Publishing Company published a corrected reprint in 1971.
+After the American Mathematical Society acquired Chelsea Publishing it was reprinted again in 1997.

 Topics

 As is now standard in inversive geometry, the book extends the Euclidean plane to its one-point compactification, and considers Euclidean lines to be a degenerate case of circles, passing through the point at infinity.
 It identifies every circle with the inversion through it, and studies circle inversions as a group, the group of Möbius transformations of the extended plane.
 Another key tool used by the book are the "tetracyclic coordinates" of a circle, quadruples of complex numbers $a, b, c, d$ describing the circle in the complex plane as the solutions to the equation $az\bar z+bz+c\bar z+d=0$.
 It applies similar methods in three dimensions to identify spheres (and planes as degenerate spheres) with the inversions through them, and to coordinatize spheres by "pentacyclic coordinates".

 Other topics described in the book include: